 Poison Oak Growing On A Tree

 Once the oil from the leaves has soaked into your skin, there is not much you can do to stop the rash.
-A serious rash should always be seen by a doctor.
+If you have a serious rash, I think you should be seen by a doctor.

 If you get the oil from the poison oak on your